 - Overview of essential components of and strategies for effective supervision

-- Recommendations on team meetings, staff check-ins, on-going training and other components of effective supervision of support group staff
+- Recommendations on team meetings, staff check-ins, on-going training and other components of effective supervision of mental health education staff

-- Introduction to developing and reviewing job descriptions and determining appropriate scope of work
+- Introduction to developing and reviewing job descriptions and determining the appropriate scope of work

-- Discussion of real world examples of potential problems in support group programs and strategies for addressing a range of concerns
+- Discussion of real world examples of potential problems in mental health education programs and strategies for addressing a range of concerns

 - Introduction to developing program goals and objectives